Lakey Peterson

 Laura Louise "Lakey" Peterson (born September 30, 1994) is an American professional surfer.
-She has been ranked as high as #1 by the World Surf League, the highest professional level of women's surfing, and #6 on the ASP Women's World Ranking.
+She has been ranked as high as No. 1 by the World Surf League, the highest professional level of women's surfing, and #6 on the ASP Women's World Ranking.
 In 2009, Peterson landed the first-ever aerial in NSSA women's competition history and won the title.

-Background
+Early life

-In 2000, when Peterson was just five years old, her parents, David and Sue, rounded up their youngest child and her two older siblings —Whitney, then 13, and Parker, 10 — and set out on a year-long, around-the-world adventure.
+In 2000, when Peterson was just five years old, her parents, David and Sue, rounded up their youngest child and her two older siblings—Whitney, then 13, and Parker, 10—and set out on a year-long, around-the-world adventure.
 It was during this trip that Peterson learned to surf.
 For three months, the Petersons set up shop in Manly Beach, Australia, where their littlest member instantly earned the nickname "Lakey Legend" from the locals for effortlessly catching wave after wave on her boogie board.
 However, once returning home to the US, Peterson did not continue surfing.
-It was at the age of 12 when she began surfing again.
-At the age of 16, Peterson was surfing on the ASP World Qualifying Series.
-She qualified for the ASP Women's World Championship Tour that year and began her rookie year on tour in the 2012 season, at age 17.
-Peterson is of Christian faith.
+Resuming at the age of 12, she qualified for the Association of Surfing Professionals (ASP) Women's World Championship Tour by 16, and began her rookie year on tour in the 2012 season a year later.